Paperspace/Docs/projects/create-a-project.md

 1. a commit is pushed to such a PR's branch.

 ## Creating a Standalone Paperspace Project via the Paperspace Console
-1. Begin the Create Project flow and supply a project name.
+1. Begin the Create Project flow and supply a Project name.
-1. Run experiments manually for the Project via the Experiment Builder or [the CLI](https://github.com/Paperspace/paperspace-python).
+1. Run Experiments manually for the Project via the Experiment Builder or [the CLI](https://github.com/Paperspace/paperspace-python).

 # Create a pre-7.0 Project